AnandPatil1/Hope-Project/README.md

 - **Subjects**: Add new subjects in the SubjectFilter component
 - **AI Responses**: Customize AI response logic in `src/pages/Chatbox.jsx`

-## 🤝 Contributing

-We welcome contributions to the HOPE project!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ### Code Style

 - Follow ESLint configuration